mbosio85/ediva/README.md

 }
 ```

+EXOME parameter is the bed file with the region of the genome covered by your kit.
+We normally extend the factory specifications by 150bp on each side, then we sort and merge the intervals.

 **HPC environment execution configuration **
 If you plan to run eDiVA in an HPC environment, please read NextFlow [documentation](https://www.nextflow.io/docs/latest/process.html) about how to do it